Registrar's Rx

 Year 2 CNL Students enroll in:

-- GCNL 5150: Community Health* (3 credits)
+- GCNL 5250: CNL in the Health Care System (3 credits)

 Post-BSN RN-CNL Required Courses